yellareddy-m/webpack-demo/NOTES.md

 ```
 * TerserPlugin is used to idfentify dead code for tree shaking
 * `ModuleConcatenationPlugin` is needed for the tree shaking to work.
 It is added by mode: 'production'.
 If you are not using it, remember to add the ModuleConcatenationPlugin manually.

+-------New Notes -------
+* To access your development server from the network, you need to figure out the IP address of your machine.
+For example, using ifconfig | grep inet on Unix, or ipconfig on Windows.
+Then you need to set your HOST to match your IP like this: HOST=<ip goes here> npm start.
+* `js  HOST=172.16.6.75 npm start`
+*